ivoa/lyonetia/src/docker/bnfparser/README.md

     bnfcheck '<query>' adql.ebnf

+The literal string `<query>` matches the [top level term](src/adql.ebnf#L47) defined in the grammar, which indicates where in the grammar the parser should start matching the test queries.

 You can then enter test queries in the command line to see if they parse correctly:

     SELECT value